-• UK (Northern Ireland) October Groundfish Survey (NIGFS-WIBTS-Q4): ages 1-3, years 1992-2013.
+B.3.1 UK (Northern Ireland) October Groundfish Survey (NIGFS-WIBTS-Q4): ages 0-2, years 1992-2015

-The survey-series commenced in its present form in 1992.
+The survey series commenced in its present form in 1992.
 It comprises 45 three mile tows at fixed station positions in the northern Irish Sea, with an additional twelve one mile tows at fixed station positions in the St George's channel from October 2001 (the latter are not included in the tuning data).
-The surveys are carried out using a rock-hopper otter trawl deployed from the R.V.
-Lough Foyle.
+The surveys are carried out using a rock-hopper otter trawl deployed from the RV Lough Foyle.
 The survey designs are stratified by depth and seabed type.
 Virtually all cod are aged apart from 0-gp and 1-gp fish when particularly abundant.
 An ALK for the whole survey is used for filling in for any length groups with no ages at a station.
 Mean numbers-at-age per 3-mile tow are calculated separately by stratum, and weighted by surface area of the strata to give a weighted mean for the survey or group of strata.
 From 2002 onwards, all stations in the survey have been reduced to 1 nautical mile.
 A number of comparative 1-mile and 3-mile tows are done during each survey to build up calibration data.
 Since 2005, the RV Lough Foyle used for all surveys since 1992 has been replaced by the larger RV Corystes.
 The trawl gear and towing practices have remained the same.

-• UK (Northern Ireland) March Groundfish Survey (NIGFS-WIBTS-Q1): ages 1-5, years 1993-2014.
+B.3.2 UK (Northern Ireland) March Groundfish Survey (NIGFS-WIBTS-Q1): ages 1-5, years 1993-2015

-General description as for October Surveys above, except that 3-mile stations have been retained in all strata other than in the St Georges Channel.
+General description as for October surveys above, except that 3-mile stations have been retained in all strata other than in the St Georges Channel.
 Since 2005, the RV Lough Foyle used for all surveys since 1993 has been replaced by the larger RV Corystes.
 The trawl gear and towing practices have remained the same.
 The 1992 survey had only partial coverage of the western Irish Sea and is no longer used in the assessment.

-• UK (Northern Ireland) Methot-Isaacs-Kidd Survey (NIMIK): age 0 (brought forward to obtain indices of age1), years 1994 (1995)-2013 (2014).
+B.3.3 UK (Northern Ireland) Methot-Isaacs-Kidd Survey (NIMIK): age 0, years 1994-2015